We can help you to arrange your house insurance over the phone.

 For full details including benefits and exclusions please refer to the policy document.

 Homes aren’t insured for market value, which is an estimate sale price.
 Homes are insured for ‘sum insured’, which is the estimated cost for a total rebuild, including things like the cost of debris removal, special features and GST.
 The following diagram shows how your total sum insured is calculated:

 Your rebuilding cost estimate should be what it could cost to rebuild your home on its current site to its present size and standard.
 This should include things like demolition, removal of debris, professional fees and compliance costs.
 You should also include the cost of rebuilding other structures, including decks, permanent driveway surfaces, sheds, garages and fences, as well as:

-If you undervalue the estimated cost to repair or rebuild your house and need to claim, you run the risk of not being able to rebuild to the same quality or size.
-That’s why having an accurate valuation is important.
+If you undervalue the estimated cost to rebuild your house and need to claim, you run the risk of not being able to rebuild to the same quality or size.
+That's why having an accurate valuation is important.

 Keeping your policy up to date means that should you ever need to claim, you will receive the cover you expect.